semiprime/pygenda/README.md

 	python3 -m pygenda

-(If you want to run this way using a graphical launcher, set the working directory in the launcher settings, and use the above command.)

-Better: install the python module with (for example)...
+Better/recommended: install the Python module with (for example)...

 	./setup.py install --user

 (You can uninstall the module with `pip3 uninstall pygenda`.)

 NOTE: Gemian (Debian port for Gemini PDA) doesn't install the Python module dependencies.
-I recommend installing these dependencies manually - see below.
 The reason for this appears to be old pip/setuptools on Gemian.
-You can upgrade these using `pip3 install --upgrade [pip|setuptools]`, but that won't fix the install because pip3 tries to get a version of PyGObject that requires a more-recent-than-installed version of glib.
+I recommend installing these dependencies manually - see "Dependencies" below.

-Then you can run from anywhere with:
+Then you can now run Pygenda from anywhere with:

 	python3 -m pygenda